yhat/rodeo/README.md

 ```
 # build for just your OS
 $ node scripts/build.js
-# build for OSX and Windows
+# build for OSX, Windows, and Linux
 $ node scripts/build.js --all
 ```